The Basics: Overview

-- Helping your teen get more involved in the visit
+- Help your teen get more involved in the visit

 What about cost?

-Well-child visits are covered under the Affordable Care Act.
-Depending on your insurance plan, your teen may be able to get well-child checkups at no cost to you.
-Check with your insurance provider.
+Thanks to the Affordable Care Act, insurance plans must cover well-child visits.
+Depending on your insurance, your teen may be able to get well-child checkups at no cost to you.
+Check with your insurance company to learn more.

 How do I know if my teen is growing and developing on schedule?